ministryofjustice/moj-sso-demo/README.md

 * uses the `omniauth-oauth2` gem to handle the OAuth flows
 * stores the user's id, info and SSO token details in the session
 * implements the optional logout redirection back to this app
-* forces re-authentication when the SSO token expires
+* forces re-authentication when the SSO token expires or an invalid auth token is detected

 ## Usage instructions